Kristin Art

 # assign splits to train and test objects

-<- rsample::training(smart_split)
+smart_train <- rsample::training(smart_split)

-smart_train <- rsample::testing(smart_split) smart_test
+smart_test <- rsample::testing(smart_split)

 K-Fold Cross Validation

 I also performed a k-fold cross validation on my entire training set with k = 5.
 This splits the entire training set into 5 folds that each consist of a mini-training, or analysis set, and a mini-testing, or assessment set.
 Each of my models will be trained on the analysis sets and tested on the assessment sets of each fold and the mean performance metric across all folds will be reported.
-I used the vfold
+I used the vfold function from rsample to split the training dataset into 5 folds and stratified on the outcome variable once again to ensure that each subset of the data has the same distribution of hourly_average_power_kw.

 Code